 1. Considered layering – as I mentioned above, it’s building up the elements of an interior to form a cohesive whole: walls, windows and ceilings, furniture and soft furnishings, accessories and art.
 Break them down into separate layers but always remember the big picture, where each layer relates to the next.

 2. Pattern doesn’t just mean wallpaper – not every pattern has to be bold or dominant.
-Cushions, rugs, throws and even towels are ways of introducing pattern in small doses to your home.
+Pillows, rugs, throws and even towels are ways of introducing pattern in small doses to your home.
 There is also the subtlety of self-pattern, where a single-tone rug, fabric or wallpaper provides interest through its textural finish.
-And then there is panelling, which is a beautiful way to bring the pattern of line to walls and ceilings.
+And then there is paneling, which is a beautiful way to bring the pattern of line to walls and ceilings.

 3. The importance of accessories – they make all the difference to a space, and grouping them to form little vignettes can transform a room.
 The power of three always works – for example, a vase, a bowl, a sculpture – while mixing heights, shapes and finishes gives the grouping energy.